Stress in dogs

 When to see an animal behaviourist

-If your dog is aggressive or displaying any other problematic behaviours, talk to your vet and find a professional animal behaviourist to help.
+If your dog is showing aggression or displaying any other problematic behaviours, talk to your vet and find a professional animal behaviourist to help.
 They will be able to help identify what’s causing the stress and give you advice on how to manage it.

 What if I don't think I can keep my dog any longer?